How to Set Up Tax and Retentions in Mastt

 Understanding Retention Rules

-Retentions are calculated individually for each payment.
-Each payment can have its own retention amount or percentage, giving you flexibility as the project progresses.
+- Per-payment calculations — each payment can have its own retention amount or percentage, giving you flexibility as the project progresses.

 How Tax and Retentions Work Together